- Sport Bay of Plenty Staff

 We go out to bat for the people who make sport and recreation happen

-Whether it’s professional development opportunities for volunteers in local sports clubs, support for coaches across multiple codes or advocating for great spaces and places to enable sport and recreation, we’re here to help our community and ensure there’s quality opportunities for people to get active.
+Whether it’s professional development and support for teachers, working with the community to ensure new mums have access to great physical activity opportunities, advocating for great experiences for youth, or supporting sport, recreation and play organisations, we’re here to help our community and ensure there are quality opportunities for people to get active.

 As part of the 2019 Wellbeing Budget, the Government is investing $47.6 million on a new initiative called Heathy Active Learning.
 It’s all about supporting schools, kura and early learning settings to improve child and youth wellbeing through healthy eating and drinking, and quality physical activity.

 Youth sport is changing.
 Earlier this year we ran a Youth Sport Forum to discuss why young people are dropping out of sport in their teenage years, and how we can help them achieve balance and realise their potential in sport and life.